-VOA -MN Academic Performance Standards Evaluation
+VOA -MN Academic Standards Evaluation

+The school's evaluation on each standard is listed in the table below.
 VOA-MN's academic performance standards / expectations include the following:

 Standard 1: Students are performing well on state examinations or other agreed upon exam (i.e. NWEA) in comparison to students at schools they might otherwise attend (with similar demographics) as evidence of meeting their primary statutory purpose of improving all pupil learning and all student achievement.